Kongduino/BastWAN_Minimal_LoRa/README.md

 *Ref:* [this Twitter thread](https://twitter.com/Kongduino/status/1402420169826127872).

-### Yagi
+### Yagi (Warning! not BastWAN related! _YET!_)

-I bought a Yagi antenna, after a long period of hesitation – not about the Yagi itself, I knew it would be nice, but because I wondered where to put it.
-Turns out, I have a rooftop, and the parasol is the (almost) perfect stand for the Yagi.
-Because it's a 433 MHz (which turns out to be an almost perfectly tuned for 468, but AAAANYWAY), I tried it on a TTGO LoRa OLED, sending a PING packet every minute, with a T-beam serving as a receiver, coupled to my Android phone with a custom mapping app.
+I bought a 433 MHz Yagi antenna, after a long period of hesitation – not about the Yagi itself, I knew it would be nice, but because I wondered where to put it.
+Turns out, I now have a rooftop, and the parasol is the (almost) perfect stand for the Yagi.
+Because it's a 433 MHz (although it turns out to be almost perfectly tuned for 468 MHz, but AAAANYWAY), I tried it on a TTGO LoRa OLED, sending a PING packet every minute, with a T-beam serving as a receiver, coupled to my Android phone with a custom mapping app.

 ![Yagi_Stand](Yagi_Stand.jpg)
 Good enough!